project-zot/project-zot.github.io/docs/articles/clustering.md

 ![504569](../assets/images/504569.jpg){width="500"}

 > :pencil2: Beginning with zot release v2.1.0, you can design a highly scalable cluster that does not require configuring the load balancer to direct repository queries to specific zot instances within the cluster.
-See [Easy scaling of a zot cluster](scaleout.md).
-This is the preferred method if you are running v2.1.0 or later.
+See [Scale-out clustering](scaleout.md).
+Scale-out clustering is the preferred method if you are running v2.1.0 or later.

 Clustering is supported in both bare-metal and Kubernetes environments.
 > :pencil2: